7 Reasons NOT to use Hootsuite

 TweetDeck is another Twitter-only social media management tool owned by Twitter.

-Hootsuite now integrates with a huge number of networks, and the multi-column layout makes less sense.
+Hootsuite now integrates with many networks, and the multi-column layout makes less sense.

 What is Multi-Column?